 The following page focuses on the diagnosis and management of adults with chronic asthma.

-Clinical Knowledge Summaries (2) has a summary of NICE Guidelines which were last updated in April 2022.
+Clinical Knowledge Summaries (2) has a summary of NICE Guidelines.

 Please see the Remedy page on Air pollution and health which has information for professionals and also a patient information leaflet.